Image of GILEAD HIV Logo

 Person looking off in to the distancePerson looking off in to the distance

-We’ve created educational sites that feature programs designed to educate and share facts about HIV to help people protect themselves and each other, including:
+We’ve also created educational sites that feature programs designed to educate and share facts about HIV to help people protect themselves and each other, including:

 Working with the community toward our collective, common goal of ending the HIV epidemic, we’re supporting the innovative work of grassroots organizations to help improve access to care by eliminating barriers and advancing education.
 Below are some of our key partnerships and initiatives in HIV: